The cities of Normandy during the 1944 battles

 16. Feld-Division (L)

-In 1944, the small commune of Lébisey is located to the northeast of the city of Caen.
+In 1944, the small commune of Lébisey is located to the northwest of the city of Caen.
 Today, it no longer exists as such and now belongs to the municipality of Herouville-Saint-Clair.

 The initial plan of the Allies foresees the liberation of the hamlet of Lébisey on the evening of Tuesday June 6, 1944 by the British troops of the 3rd division of infantry.
 But during the onslaught of the beaches, the units fall behind schedule.
 The British stopped their progression on the evening of D-Day, planning to resume the offensive the next day as part of Operation Perch.
 The Germans of the 21.
 Panzer-Division took advantage to install a strong line of defense north of Caen.